 The pump tube is also constructed from steel but the frame and grip are made from die-cast zinc alloy.
 The frame that houses the valve, hammer and breech bolt was intentionally designed to be universal amongst the Plainsman pistol, rifle and air shotgun.
 The only difference would be longer pump tubes and barrels.
 The grip of the pistol is also a separate part connected to the frame using a large screw ahead of the trigger guard and a pin at the rear of the grip.
 I suspect that a longer screw would be used to attach a stock for the Plainsman air rifle and shotgun.
 Thus Fogel achieved his goal of dramatically reducing tooling and production costs by using a common frame throughout the entire range of Plainsman airguns.

 Internally the design is very similar to the Apache.
-Well there are only so many ways you can make a valve operated airgun.
 The valve body orientation is still held in position with a grub screw but this time it is on the underside of the frame and hidden by the grip.
 The valve unit is held in place by the same style of slotted circular nut that is accessed from inside the hammer tube.
-Of course as mentioned earlier, the main internal difference is that the valve unit is a sealed unit.
+Of course, as mentioned earlier, the main internal difference is that the valve unit is a sealed unit.
 Thus removing the circular nut allows the entire valve assembly to be removed in one piece.
 The intention was to enable the owner to return the valve unit to a dealer or the factory should a fault occur rather than the entire airgun.
 A replacement or refurbished valve unit could be provided immediately or by return post.
 So rather than shipping the whole airgun back to the factory, spares could be held by the distributor or local retailer for a quick turn-around and happy customers.

 By the looks of it, Fogel has designed out all of the flaws that hit the Apache line hard.
 It would seem that all of the corners were covered.
 But, as we know from the Apache articles, by mid-1950, the parent company, the National Cart Corporation was in financial difficulty and Burhans simply “disappeared”.
 Fogel and Schimel, the third partner, were forced into bankruptcy and the National Cart Corporation closed its doors along with the Challenger Arms Corporation in 1951.